kieranheffernan/Grace-and-Lace/voyant.md

 The 12th most frequent term, "god's", was also of interest to me.
 I wondered what kinds of things were associated possesively with God in these papers.
 ![god's](https://github.com/kieranheffernan/Grace-and-Lace/blob/master/god's.PNG)

 As you can see, God is associated with very positive things here.
+It seems like people are trying to find comfort in how God would see them, versus the institution of the church or individual churchgoers.

 It seem's like a lot of the content of these papers are reconciliating how the authors see God, and how their fellow Christians see him.

-I've also realized that some of the contents of these papers are letters asking for advice.
-So I searched for the term "help".

-It seem's like a lot of the content of these papers are reconciliating how the authors see God, and how their fellow Christians see him.
+I think this would be something interesting to look into further: the various ways in which trans/gender-nonconforming people comforted themselves and justified their existence in a Christian setting.